News, RV

 Where the value equation gets interesting

 That value does come with trade-offs.
-Buyers should not expect bespoke finishes, premium joinery or the brand cachet of higher-end European or boutique Australian manufacturers.
+Buyers should not expect bespoke finishes or the brand cachet of boutique manufacturers.
 Payload, long-term durability and real-world touring comfort will also be areas worth close scrutiny as more examples hit the road.

-Based on its specifications and market positioning, the MY26 Deliver 9 Campervan shapes as one of the most accessible entry points into factory-backed van life in Australia.
+Based on its specifications, the MY26 Deliver 9 Campervan shapes as one of the most accessible entry points into factory-backed van life.
+The updated engine and transmission address a genuine weakness, while the 7-year vehicle warranty provides peace of mind that DIY builds cannot match.

-The real test will come once owners begin logging serious kilometres, particularly on extended trips where weight, reliability and livability matter most.
-For now, LDV has once again forced an uncomfortable question for the broader industry: does a factory campervan need to cost six figures?
+The real test will come once owners begin logging serious kilometres.
+For now, the current stock offer of $89,990 and the upcoming MY26 upgrades have once again forced an uncomfortable question for the broader industry: why does a factory campervan need to cost six figures?

 How to keep your fridge cool in summer